yiannisp1822/Project1_FinanceData/README.md

     1. Ensure that the dependencies are installed to successfully import the below:

+    # Import the required libraries and dependencies
-    import pandas as pd<br/>
+    import pandas as pd
-    import datetime as dt<br/>
+    import datetime as dt
-    from prophet import Prophet<br/>
+    from prophet import Prophet
-    import pandas as pd<br/>
+    import pandas as pd
-    import datetime as dt<br/>
+    import datetime as dt
-    from prophet import Prophet<br/>
+    from prophet import Prophet
-    import yfinance as yf<br/>
+    import yfinance as yf
-    import matplotlib.pyplot as plt<br/>
+    import matplotlib.pyplot as plt
-    import numpy as np<br/>
+    import numpy as np
-    from scipy.signal import correlate<br/>
+    from scipy.signal import correlate
     from datetime import date
+    import seaborn as sns

-1. Open and run [monthly_analysis.ipynb](monthly_analysis.ipynb) in a Jupyter Notebook or Jupyter Lab.
+1. Open and run [monthly_analysis.ipynb](monthly_analysis_2.ipynb) in a Jupyter Notebook or Jupyter Lab.

 #### High-level logic contained in monthly_analysis.ipynb:

-[monthly_analysis.ipynb](monthly_analysis.ipynb) is the main notebook for performing monthly time series analysis and forecasting.
+[monthly_analysis.ipynb](monthly_analysis_2.ipynb) is the main notebook for performing monthly time series analysis and forecasting.

 1. Read the following CSV files from [./Resouces](./Resources/):

-    SNP500, FEDFUNDS, bls-monthly-unemployment, 10-Year Treasury, GoldPricesMonthly, inflation_rate_US
+    US-monthly-unemployment, Inflation, CCI_US, T10Y2Y

+2. Use Yahoo Finance to get:
+    SNP500 (ticker yf.Ticker('^GSPC'))
+    Gold (yf.ticker = 'GC=F')
+   Treasury 10year (yf.ticker('^TNX'))

 1. Data cleaning

     Each data set is edited to bring the date in the index column and retain only 1 column showing the data of interest.
+   Set the date as the index and convert to datetime format Resample to get the data in monthly frequency and set the start of each month to the first day of the month Remove any N/A, Null data

 1. Concatenate

-    Concatenate all the data frames into a single frame that includes all the monthly data from 2007 to 2024.
+    Concatenate all the data frames into a single frame that includes all the monthly data (common columns from 2000 to 2004)

 1. Run correlations matrix and visualizations to observe the relationships between the data